HastingsGreer/blog/OSproject.md

 @def title = "OS Project"
-There are various memory allocators and memory management strategies floating around

 Goal: make a memory allocator where the primary metric is that it should be easy to reason about for the compiler.
 Easy to reason about encourages inlining, inlining encourages vectorization